 Visitation can often be the deciding factor of an inmate's successful rehabilitation.
 Visitation not only gives the inmate something to look forward to, but helps them maintain relationships with those who matter most, friends and family members.
 But for those on the outside, even the thought of visiting a correctional facility can be overwhelming, and many people don't know where to start.
 We have assembled the most important things you need to know if you plan on visiting an inmate incarcerated in Florida.

 - Anyone wishing to visit an inmate must complete a Florida Visitation Application DC6-111A.
-This form can be obtained by requesting it from the inmate, we provide it on our site as a reference for anyone planning on visiting an inmate.
+This form can be obtained only by requesting it from the inmate directly, we provide an outdated sample Florida Inmate visitors application on our site as a reference only (Do Not Use).

 - The visitors application must be filled out by anyone 12 and older who will attend a visitation session.

 - You may not attend visitation until your application is approved.

 - Application approval usually takes no more than 30 days.